mo-ya/tmux-agent/README.md

 tmux-initload is a simple bash script.
 It depends on bash, tmux, and basic Linux/BSD commands.

-Loaded file is comma separated format (key:value).
+A loaded file is comma separated format (key:value).
 Examples are as follows.

-- Open 3 windows and ssh app01, app02, app03 servers.
+- Open 2 windows and ssh app1, app2 servers.
 Then hostname command on remote servers are executed

+        # file: app-ssh-windows
         session: app-ssh-windows
           window-command: ssh ${window}
           window-command: hostname
-          window: app{01..03}
+          window: app{1,2}

-- Open 1 window and 5 panes.
-Then ssh web01 -- web05 servers.
+- Open 1 window and 3 panes.
+Then ssh web1 -- web3 servers.
 Then logs of the web servers are displayed by tail command.
 At last, the panes are synchronized.

+        # file: web-log-sync-ssh-panes
-        session: web-log-synced-ssh-panes
+        session: web-log-sync-ssh-panes
           pane-command: ssh ${pane}
           pane-command: tail -f /var/log/httpd/access_log
           pane-sync:
+          pane: web{1..3}

+- Target hosts are specified by command line arguments.
+And layout is set to "even-horizontal".

+        # file: sync-ssh-panes
+        session: ${file}_${id}_${argv}
+          pane-command: ssh -l moya ${pane}
+          pane-sync:
+          pane-layout: even-horizontal
-          pane: web{01..05}
+          pane: ${argv}

 The files are expected to be located a certain directory (default: `~/.tmux-initload-conf/`).